← Back to guides

 Guide

-Why traditional to-do lists fail ADHD brains
+Why traditional to-do lists often fail

 Traditional lists become endless scrolls of guilt.
 No prioritization.
 No energy matching.
 Just an overwhelming reminder of everything undone.
 That is why we need a different approach.

-Core principles for ADHD-friendly to-do lists
+Core principles for sustainable to-do lists

 1. Energy over urgency